intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 **Using `torch.distributed` or *Horovod* backend**

-Alternatively, users can create a `Estimator` using `torch.distributed` or *Horovod* backend by specifying the `backend` argument to be "torch_distributed" or "horovod".
+Alternatively, users can create a PyTorch `Estimator` using `torch.distributed` or *Horovod* backend by specifying the `backend` argument to be "torch_distributed" or "horovod".
 In this case, the `model` and `optimizer` should be wrapped in a function.
 For example:
 ```python
 def model_creator(config):
     model = LeNet() # a torch.nn.Module